WWE 2K14: Story modes

-In "Wrestlemania mode", matches have primary objectives that are required to be completed; and bonus historical objectives to recreate iconic moments.
-In some cases, the player will follow a guided sequence of inputs, rather than freely control their character.
-Storylines featured include; "Hulkamania Runs Wild", which focuses on Hulk Hogan in early WrestleMania events, from the $15,000 Body Slam Challenge between "The Eighth Wonder of the World" Andre the Giant and Big John Studd, with Bobby Heenan by his side, at WrestleMania to Yokozuna (who defeated Bret "The Hitman" Hart earlier ago) VS. Hulk Hogan for the WWE Championship at WrestleMania IX; and "The New Generation", showcasing the rise of Bret "The Hitman" Hart and "The Heartbreak Kid" Shawn Michaels in the mid-1990s, from a ladder match between Razor Ramon and "The Heartbreak Kid" Shawn Michaels, with "Big Daddy Cool" Diesel by his side, for the WWE Intercontinental Championship at Wrestlemania X to a no disqualification submission match between Bret "The Hitman" Hart and "Stone Cold" Steve Austin at WrestleMania 13.
-In addition, the mode's "Attitude Era" chapter brings back storylines featured in WWE '13's "Attitude Era" mode alongside new storylines, from The Undertaker VS. Kane, with Paul Bearer by his side, at WrestleMania XIV to a no disqualification match between "Stone Cold" Steve Austin and The Rock for the WWE Championship at WrestleMania X-Seven.
-The "Ruthless Aggression" chapter focuses on the departure of The Rock, lessened focus on "The Game" Triple H and rise of John Cena, from The Rock VS. "Hollywood" Hulk Hogan at WrestleMania X-8 to a triple threat match between John Cena, Triple H and The Rock for the WWE Championship at WrestleMania XXIV.
-The final "Universe Era" chapter focuses on the rise of "The Apex Predator" Randy Orton and the returns of The Rock and Brock Lesnar, from a triple threat match between "The Rated R Superstar" Edge, John Cena and The Big Show for the World Heavyweight Championship at WrestleMania 25 to The Rock VS. John Cena for the WWE Championship at WrestleMania XXIX.
+In "Wrestlemania mode", matches have primary objectives that are required to be completed and bonus historical objectives to recreate iconic moments.
+In some cases, the player will follow a guided sequence of inputs as a quick-time, rather than freely control their character.
+Storylines cover five 'era's of WWE's history;

+"Hulkamania Runs Wild", which focuses on Hulk Hogan in early WrestleMania events during the Golden Age of Wrestling, such as Hogan's iconic match with André the Giant at WrestleMania III or his encounter with The Ultimate Warrior at WrestleMania VI.

+"The New Generation" chapter showcases the rise of Bret Hart and Shawn Michaels in the mid-1990s, featuring Hart's win over Yokozuna at WrestleMania X and the Iron Man match between Hart and Michaels at WrestleMania XII.

+The "Attitude Era" chapter brings back storylines featured in WWE '13's "Attitude Era" mode alongside new storylines, such as The Undertaker versus Kane, with Paul Bearer by his side, at WrestleMania XIV to a no disqualification match between "Stone Cold" Steve Austin and The Rock for the WWE Championship at WrestleMania X-Seven.

+The "Ruthless Aggression" chapter focuses on the departure of The Rock, lessened focus on Triple H and rise of John Cena, from The Rock versus Hulk Hogan at WrestleMania X8 to a triple threat match between John Cena, Triple H and Randy Orton for the WWE Championship at WrestleMania XXIV.

+The final "Universe Era" chapter focuses on the rise of Randy Orton and the returns of The Rock and Brock Lesnar, from a triple threat match between Edge, John Cena and The Big Show for the World Heavyweight Championship at WrestleMania 25 to a rematch of the "Once in a Lifetime" match at WrestleMania XXVIII between The Rock and John Cena for the WWE Championship at WrestleMania 29.